 Whilst actively working in the professional ballet world, Venus has travelled globally to teach a variety of masterclasses and to stage works and variations from ballets such as Giselle, Paquita and Sleeping Beauty to name but a few.

-Venus will retire from Hong Kong Ballet in June 2021 and begin teaching full-time with Red Shoe Dance.
+Venus retired from Hong Kong Ballet in June 2021 and is now teaching full-time with Red Shoe Dance.